-As part of our requirements under the statutory framework and guidance documents we are required to monitor children's attendance patterns to ensure they are consistent and no cause for concern.
+As part of our responsibilities we monitor children's attendance patterns to ensure they are consistent and no cause for concern.

-We ask parents to inform the company prior to their children taking holidays or days off, and all incidents of sickness absence should be reported to the company the same day so the holiday course management are able to account for a child's absence.
+We ask parents/carers to inform the company of incidents of sickness absence the same day so the holiday course management are able to account for a child's absence.

-This should not stop parents taking precious time with their children, by keeping us informed parents can help us to meet our statutory requirements and let us know that children are safe.
+By keeping us informed parents can help us to meet our statutory requirements and let us know that children are safe.